Upgrade or downgrade, we have our own reasoning for that all-important decision. Tough times make that decision needing a heavier justification.

 - Financial: Cost of capital or opportunity cost evaluation

-- Technical: You wil read it later
+- Technical: You will read it later

 Once you are firm on your decision, including the disposal of existing and renewing the asset you may move on to the last, .
-That is the Technical evaluation, once you are decided that purchasing a car will be the best in meeting with your needs.
+That is the Technical evaluation, once you are decided that purchasing a car will be the best in meeting your needs.

 Viewing – can do it at a latter stage too!

-Arrange to view a car on daytime — it’s easier to spot problems.
+Arrange to view a car in the daytime — it’s easier to spot problems.
 Ask the seller not to turn on or run the vehicle at least a few hours beforehand.
 You want to see how the car performs before the engine is warmed up.
 To check, place your hand on the car’s bonnet — it should feel cool.
 If you don’t know much about cars, bring someone who does.